phill52/PairProj/README.md

     ```bash
        npm run db:push
-       npm run db:seed //SEED IS STILL A TODO
+       npm run db:seed //Seed works but needs to be expanded
     ```

     When making any changes to the database, or pulling in someone else's changes, make sure you migrate your local DB.